robiso/translation-italian/README.md

 <br><br>

-This plugin adds French translations to the WonderCMS admin area, based on "https://github.com/RenaudILTIS/translation-french" .
+This plugin adds Italian translations to the WonderCMS admin area, based on "https://github.com/RenaudILTIS/translation-french" .
 Plugin author: Renaud ILTIS.

 ## How to use